makannew/auto-scroll-container/README.md

 ## Usage

-To made the most basic scroll container just pass a className to the component
+To made the most basic scroll just pass a className to the component and style it in CSS
 ```jsx
 import React, { useState } from 'react'
 import AutoScrollContainer from 'auto-scroll-container'